-As a City officer or employee, you cannot use your City position for your financial benefit.
+As an elected official, you cannot use your City position for your financial benefit.
 This means you cannot take official action if that action would affect your financial interest or the financial interest of a:

 - family member; - prospective employer; - · client of your outside business or employer; - · outside business of which you are a member; - · fellow member of such a business; OR - nonprofit you are affiliated with (per the State Ethics Act).